twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

 - funds and DAOs,
 - sophisticated individuals,
-- treasuries that want exposure to credit, not just price action.
+- treasuries that want exposure to credit, not just token price.

-What you want:
+Typical goals:

 - a clear picture of:
-  - what backs the USD yield token,
+  - what backs the attnUSD yield token,
   - how defaults and recoveries work,
   - how diversified the book is.

 Your section: